George Rose (actor): Personal life and death

 Rose owned a pet lynx, birds, and other exotic creatures.
 He had a music collection numbering around 17,000 records.

-In 1984, he purchased a holiday home in Sosúa, Dominican Republic where he spent much of his time between his performances.
-Rose was homosexual, and had no immediate family or permanent partner.
+In 1984, he purchased a holiday home in Sosúa, Dominican Republic, where he spent much of his time between performances.
+Rose was homosexual and had no immediate family or permanent partner.
 He reportedly longed to have an heir.
-Shortly after moving, he took in a 14 year old boy whom he supported financially and to whom he planned to leave his estate.
+Shortly after moving, he took in a teenage boy whom he supported financially and to whom he planned to leave his estate.
 He officially adopted the boy in January 1988.

-On 5 May 1988, during a two-week hiatus from the national tour of Drood, Rose was tortured and beaten to death by his adopted son, the boy's biological father, an uncle, and a friend of the father.
-The assailants tried to make the death look like a car accident, but soon confessed.
-Though all four were charged and spent time in prison, no trial was ever held; and eventually all were released.
+On 5 May 1988, during a two-week hiatus from the national tour of Drood, Rose was tortured and beaten to death by his adopted son (then 18), the boy's biological father, an uncle, and a friend of the father.
+The assailants tried to make the death look like a car accident but soon confessed.
+Though all four were charged and spent time in prison, no trial was ever held, and eventually all were released.

 Rose is buried in an unmarked grave in a cemetery near his Sosúa home.